GuenterQuast/mPIXdaq/README.md

 ## Data Analysis

-The analysis shown in this example is intentionally very simple and based on standard libraries and functions.
-Pixels clustering is performed by finding connected regions in the pixel image with *scipy.ndimage.label()*.
+The analysis shown in this example is intentionally very simple and based on standard libraries and functions. clustering of pixels is performed by finding connected regions in the pixel image with *scipy.ndimage.label()*.
 The shape of the clusters is determined from the ratio of the smaller and the larger one of the two eigenvalues of the covariance matrix